A positive discipline approach.

 I believe that it is up to us as the parents to discipline our children so they can learn to discipline themselves.

-To do this well we need to act tough, stay respectful and remain consistent with them and I encourage you to remain respectfully tough while consistently expecting high standards of behaviour and of work, however they behave.
+To do this well we need to stay respectful and remain consistent with them and I encourage you to remain respectfully tough while consistently expecting high standards of behaviour, however they behave.
+But this can be easier said than done!

 You can stay in control of your own responses more easily too.

-You will no longer come from a position of weakness where you chose moment by moment how to respond to your child’s ‘bad’ or ‘good’ behaviours and you don’t need to get involved or highly emotional about what they are doing or not doing anymore.
-Instead you both will understand that they have made a choice knowing the consequences of that choice and as their coach, all you have to do is step out of the way as your child experiences the results of their behaviours.
+You will no longer come from a position of weakness where you chose moment by moment how to respond to your child’s ‘bad’ or ‘good’ behaviours and you don’t need to get involved or feel highly emotional about what they are doing or not doing anymore.
+Instead you both will understand that they have made a choice knowing the consequences of that choice and all you have to do is step out of the way as your child experiences the results of their behaviours.

 I’m working in partnership with you the reader and I like to know what you are thinking!
 Please feel free to write your thoughts, questions, and comments at the bottom of this page.